Courses and Curriculum

 GER 324 Topics in Conversation II 3 credits

 A continuation of GER 323.
 Exclusive use of German in class.
-Prerequisite: C or better in GER 323 or permission of chair.
+Prerequisite: C or better in GER 323 or permission of instructor.
 Spring

 GER 331 Substance and Style: Effective Writing in German I 3 credits

 Distinguishing and producing effective writing of different types: essay, correspondence, description, report.
 Exclusive use of German in class.
 Prerequisite: C or better in GER 216 or three or four years of high school German.
 Fall